 Remember to always wear your seat belt, and take advantage of your high beams whenever you can, since they will help you spot deer at greater distances.
 If you’re driving a particularly small vehicle, you might benefit from changing to a car with ground clearance and better visibility.
 A larger vehicle will also handle accidents better if it should come to that.

 Be extremely cautious if you notice a fresh kill on the side of the road.
 It is definitely unpleasant, but it’s also usually a telltale that there are more deer in the area, so take it easy and be particularly alert.

 Be careful driving narrow backroads.
 Nearly 90 percent of deer strikes take place on two-lane roads, and the odds are similar that when one does happen, the weather will be clear and dry.
 Deer like the same road conditions as you do — except with more deer and no cars.

 Deer strikes are serious

 In 2015-16, there were more than 200 fatalities as the result of deer strikes, and the average car repair bill came in at around $4,000.
 Sometimes deer jump out and there isn’t time to avoid them.
 Hitting an animal is sad and scary, but it’s preferable to veering into oncoming traffic or a tree when you don’t know what’s ahead.

-This is why you’ve got to be well-informed about where deer in your area frequent and how you can recognize their territory.
+This is why you’ve got to be well-informed about where deer in your area frequent, how you can recognize their territory, and what to do if you hit a deer.
 It’s better to get where you’re going a little slower than not get there at all because you’ve gotten into a serious accident.